 We looked at all of Keychron’s lineup, which offer the best compatibility options between Mac and Windows, coming with different keycaps for the Command, Option, Alt, Control, and Windows keys.

 If I were to buy a keyboard for my Macbook Air, it would be the Keychron K2 or the newer Keychron K6.
 I prefer the smaller keyboards.
 The more portable, the better.
-Also, I have small hands.
-I have no need for a number pad because I never do number entry.
-Just kidding, I do, but the top number row key will make do.
+If you need to do a lot of number entry, I would recommend looking at the K4, as it comes with a number pad.

 Anyways, hope this helped you find a keyboard for you Mac and Apple usages.
 Happy typing!